conjurer-rich/fast-flow-flywheel/pages/toolkit/toolkit-starter-kit.md

 🔁 Modular and reusable

-You can apply what’s in the kit to a single team—or use it to spark broader change across your org.
+You can apply what’s in the kit to a single team, or use it to spark broader change across your org.

 📈 Connect small actions to big outcomes